Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The principle of the MRI method
+Principle of the MRI method

-There are a number of ways to obtain MP-tomograms.
-Their difference lies in the order and nature of the generation of radio frequency pulses, methods for analyzing MP signals.
-The most common are two methods: spin-lattice and spin-echo.
-For the spin-lattice, the relaxation time T1 is mainly analyzed.
-Various tissues (gray and white matter of the brain, cerebrospinal fluid, tumor tissue, cartilage, muscles, etc.) have protons with different relaxation times T1.
-With the duration of T1, the intensity of the MP signal is related: the shorter the T1, the more intense the MR signal and the lighter the image space appears on the TV monitor.
-Fat tissue on the MP-tomogram is white, followed by the intensity of the MP signal in descending order are the brain and spinal cord, dense internal organs, vascular walls and muscles.
-Air, bones and calcifications practically do not give an MP signal and therefore are displayed in black.
-These relationships of relaxation time T1 create the prerequisites for visualization of normal and altered tissues on MR tomograms.
+There are several methods for obtaining MR tomograms.
+They differ in the order and nature of radiofrequency pulse generation and methods of MR signal analysis.
+The two most widely used methods are spin-lattice and spin-echo.
+Spin-lattice mainly analyzes the T1 relaxation time.
+Different tissues (gray and white matter of the brain, cerebrospinal fluid, tumor tissue, cartilage, muscles, etc.) contain protons with different T1 relaxation times.
+The intensity of the MR signal is related to the duration of T1: the shorter the T1, the more intense the MR signal and the brighter the given area of the image appears on the TV monitor.
+Fatty tissue is white on MR tomograms, followed by the brain and spinal cord, dense internal organs, vascular walls and muscles in descending order of MR signal intensity.
+Air, bones and calcifications practically do not produce an MR signal and are therefore displayed in black.
+These T1 relaxation time relationships create the prerequisites for visualizing normal and altered tissues on MRI scans.

 Advantages and disadvantages of MRI

-Contrast substances for MRI
+Contrast agents for MRI

-Paramagnetic contrast media
+Paramagnetic contrast agents

-Superparamagnetic contrast media
+Superparamagnetic contrast agents

 The dominant effect of superparamagnetic iron oxide is the shortening of T2 relaxation.
-As the dose is raised, the intensity of the signal decreases.
-To this group of spacecraft can be attributed and ferromagnetic satellites, which include ferromagnetic iron oxides structurally similar to magnetite ferrite (Fe 2+ OFe 2 3+ 0 3 ).
+With increasing dose, there is a decrease in signal intensity.
+Ferromagnetic CAs, which include ferromagnetic iron oxides structurally similar to magnetite ferrite (Fe 2+ OFe 23+ O 3 ), can also be included in this group of CAs.

-• extracellular (tissue-specific);
+• extracellular (tissue-non-specific);

 • gastrointestinal;